Timing Your Next Real Estate Transaction

-Most healthcare professionals understand that opening a new office or relocating an office doesn’t happen overnight, but the majority of professionals are not aware of the ideal timeframes for each type of transaction and risk being too late.
+Most healthcare professionals understand that opening a new office or relocating an office doesn’t happen overnight.
+However, the majority of professionals are not aware of the ideal time-frames for each type of transaction and risk being too late.

 When a transaction begins too late, an entirely new set of problems arise compared to starting too early.